rbmk-project/rbmk/pkg/cli/sh/README.md

 using `rbmk sh $script` precisely because of this issue.

 ## History

+Since RBMK v0.12.0, the `-h, --help` flag is passed by default to the `SCRIPT` rather than printing the `rbmk sh` command's help.

 Since RBMK v0.10.0, it is possible to pass arguments to the script executed by `rbmk sh` using the command line.